AndresGalaviz/zero-robotics-visualization/readme.md

 ## Extensibility

 It is very important that the code is extensible - it should be possible to easily add support for visualizing the next year's game without breaking this year's functionality.
 This is addressed by having subsystems that would be custom-pluggable for each year's game, and custom mapping files (e.g. `Results2015.ts`) that contain all year-specific mappings and result data retrieval functions (which, in practice, means all the communication packet data, because its data mappings might change each year).

+## Implementation Tips

+* Mappings File: For every new game, a `Mappings20XX` file must be created to contain year-specific data.
+In that file, a year-specific ResultObject class is created and exported, extending the ResultObject interface.
+* Although the specific game items and their behavior changes yearly, previous years' subsystems code can often be reused and tweaked to fit the new requirements
+* Constants should be defined and exported from the Constants.ts file
+* New Mappings and ResultObject files should be imported in `ConfigModule.ts`
+* The `results.json` file is how data is sent from the backend to the frontend
+    * //TODO: need more details about how the results.json file works *

 # zero-robotics-visualization